I was recently invited to a fireside chat with the latest awesome cohort and faculty from UC Irvine’s Master of Design & Research program.

 With the latest advances in vibe coding, the tools now almost let you leapfrog static design artifacts and get to something interactive much, much faster.

-And when you factor in AI’s nascent ability to ingest design systems and then regenerate designs that adhere to brand, accessibility, and interaction pattern guidelines — well, now we’re talking superpowers!
+And when you factor in AI’s nascent ability to ingest design systems and then generate designs that adhere to brand, accessibility, and interaction pattern guidelines — well, now we’re talking superpowers!

 AS AN ALMOST-MEH PROXY FOR USERS 🤖

-In user research, the use of synthetic user data is one of the more controversial topics.
+In user research, the use of synthetic user data — that is, data from fake users generated by AI — is currently one of the more controversial topics.

-It is good at some research workflow things.
-For example, with proper prompting, it’s pretty darn good at desk research and initial research-plan generation.
+It is certainly good at some research workflow things.
+For example, with proper prompting, desk research and initial research-plan generation is generally sound.
 (Be sure to ask it to cite sources, though!)

 It’s also excellent at analyzing data and summarizing themes.
-For example, researchers on my team have dumped transcripts, notes, and recordings into an LLM; the model quickly synthesized and summarized the findings.
+For example, researchers on my team have dumped transcripts, notes, and recordings into an LLM and the model quickly synthesized and summarized the findings.

 The researcher-in-the-loop still needs to make sense of it though, prioritize key findings, and provide proper oversight.

-However, with synthetic user data — that is, data from fake users generated by AI — all bets are off.
+However, with synthetic user data all bets are off.

 Sort of.

-There is, of course, no substitute for talking to real users and customers to understand their needs, pain points, and workflows.
+There is, of course, no substitute for talking to real people to understand their goals, tasks, and pain points.

-If you’re not just prompting a model at random – and instead feed it your actual user research, including raw data, and have it base responses on that corpus — then you may have a compelling use case.
+If you’re not just randomly prompting a model – and instead feed it your actual user research, including raw data, and have it base responses on that corpus — then you may have a compelling use case.

-Think of it as an active user persona/repository that you, your team, and even stakeholders can prompt.
+Think of it as an active user persona/repository that you, your team, and even stakeholders can engage with.

-As everyone knows, research reports and repositories can die on the vine if they aren’t readily accessible.
-Continually feeding new information into a persona model keeps your understanding of customers relevant.
+As most researchers know, data, reports, and repositories can die on the vine if they aren’t readily accessible.
+Continually feeding new information into a so-called ‘persona model’ keeps the understanding of customers relevant.

-So while synthetic user data still isn’t ready for prime time, it can be useful for generating hypotheses — and uncovering what you might not yet understand about your customers.
+So while synthetic user data still isn’t ready for prime time to base business decisions on just yet, it can potentially be useful for generating hypotheses — and uncovering what you might not yet understand about your customers.

 I’d say that’s a promising start.